kaliamdie/Netflix-CloneProject/readME.md

 ## Netflix Project
-The Netflix Clone Project is a full-stack web application that allows users to browse a collection of popular streaming movies and TV shows.
-This project includes both frontend and backend components and offers features such as viewing details about specific titles and watching trailers.
+The Netflix Clone Project is a full-stack web application that allows users to browse a collection of popular streaming movies This project includes both frontend and backend components and offers features such as viewing details about specific titles and watching trailers.

    ## Home